PJ-Caleon/Meow/README.md

 ## 🌧️ **Things to Consider (Cons)**
 Honesty is key!
 Here are some current limitations:
-- 🍂 **Manual Updates Required:** Adding, removing, or editing the cat list requires modifying the code directly.
 - 🌪️ **App History Matters:** The app should not be removed from history, or the checkbox selections will reset.
 This is **important** for tracking which cats have eaten!
 - 😔 **Android-Only:** Unfortunately, this app **only works on Android** (I’m not the best programmer, okay? 😭).